brotatotes/bht-automation/bht gen 2/Romans/Chapter 4/Romans 4 24 bht.md

 # Romans 4:24 Commentary Help Text

 ## BHT:
-The Resurrection of Jesus holds utmost importance in Paul's gospel, signifying God's power over death and revealing that justification comes through faith, not works.
-Just as Abraham's belief in God's promise was credited to him as righteousness, we too are justified by our faith in God.
-The Resurrection serves as a testament to God's omnipotence and grace, and by placing our trust in Him, we receive the imputed righteousness that comes through Christ.
-The Old Testament scriptures, including the stories of Abraham and David, further exemplify the significance of faith in our justification.
+The Resurrection plays a pivotal role in Paul's gospel, emphasizing the importance of justification through faith rather than works.
+Abraham's faith serves as an example, with the imputation of righteousness applying to those who believe in a similar way.
+The Old Testament scriptures hold valuable lessons for believers in the New Testament era, redirecting their focus to having faith in God as the object of their justification.
+The acknowledgement of faith in the resurrected Jesus carries significant weight, particularly for the Jewish community.

 ## Choicest Commentary Quotes:
 ### Henry Alford: